 Habitat for Humanity.
-Habitat for Humanity builds homes for families in need, and they’re one of the most well-known organizations offering practical financial support to single parents.
+Habitat for Humanity builds homes for families in need, and they’re one of the most well-known organizations offering practical financial support.
 If you want to be added their list as a potential homeowner, start by becoming familiar with the criteria they use to select homeowners.

 Your Home and Divorce

 Divorce is difficult and one of the biggest decision is what to do with the largest asset shared, the home.
 Should you keep it or move on?
 There are numerous pros and cons to both decisions.
-Here is a breakdown of both sides of the argument.
 It’s important to look at this decision from a financial standpoint as the expenses to care and maintain for a home may exceed your income.

 The house provides a measure of stability for you and your kids during a tumultuous time.
 This includes staying in the same schools and close to friends and neighbors who provided emotional and practical support.

 If you do decide to sell your home, you can likely pocket most or all of the profits tax-free.
 Only a few investment vehicles provide such a tax perk.